Welcome! The Music Studio of Kathleen Krieger offers

 KEYBOARD BUYING BASICS

-shop, the better!
-Call
+better!
+Call and ask

-to be informed before they spend their hard-earned money.
+before they spend their hard-earned money.

 MOTIVATING PIANO PLAYING AND PRACTICE